Ajuga pyramidalis: Description

 Pyramidal bugle is a perennial, herbaceous plant growing from about 5 to 20 cm tall.
 At the base there is a rosette of stalked leaves which are significantly larger than the stem leaves.
 The stiff upright hairy stem is square and bears simple leaves growing in opposite pairs.
 They are ovate, hairy above and below and have a slightly wavy edge.
 The inflorescence has leaf-like bracts subtending the individual flowers.
 The bracts gradually get smaller towards the tip of the inflorescence, are always longer than the flowers and the upper ones are often tinged purple.
 The inflorescence forms a pyramid-shaped terminal spike and is formed of axillary whorls.
 The calyx of each flower is five-lobed, the bluish-violet corolla has a long tube and is fused, with two lips.
 The upper lip is very short and the lower lip is three-lobed.
 There are four stamens, two long and two short.
 The gynoecium is formed of two fused carpels and the fruit is a four-chambered schizocarp.
 The hermaphrodite flowers are zygomorphic.
 The flowers produce nectar to attract pollinators which are bumblebees and butterflies.

 The flowering time extends from June to August.
 The chromosome number is 2n = 32.

 Ecology

-The bracts in the inflorescence form effective shelters for the flowers from rain, their red-violet color enhances the signal effect of the flowers.
-The shaggy hairiness of the calyx protects the flower against small, crawling insects.
-The nectar is additionally secured by a stiff, upturned hair ring.

-The fruits with fleshy, oily appendages (elaiosomes) are quickly taken by ants.
+The bracts in the inflorescence shelter the flowers from rain, and their violet colour enhances the signal effect for pollinators.
+The calyx are haired, protecting the flower from crawling insects.
+Additionally, the nectar is secured by a stiff, upturned hair ring.
+The fruits contain fleshy, oily elaiosomes.

-Distribution

-Rocky ground, very rare in Ireland.
-Also found in Scotland and Westmorland in England.

 Occurrence

-The pyramid bugle is native to in northern Europe and the Caucasus where it occurs at sea level in the British Isles, in the mountains of central and southern Europe, and in northern and western Scandinavia.
-It grows on almost neutral soils in open grassland, heathland and rock ledges.
+The pyramid bugle is native to in northern Europe and the Caucasus.
+It occurs in the mountains of central and southern Europe, and in northern and western Scandinavia.

+In the British Isles, it ranges down to sea level, being very rare in Ireland and otherwise occurring in Scotland and Westmoreland in England.
+It grows on almost neutral, preferentially rocky soils in open grassland, heathland and rock ledges.
 In the Alps, it grows at altitudes of up to 2700 m.